interledger/web-monetization-extension/docs/testing/testplan.md

 **Steps**:

-1. Open the WM extension and copy the extension’s key.
-2. Open the digital wallet, and load the extension’s key into the wallet.
-3. From the digital wallet, find and copy the wallet address or payment pointer.
-4. Open the WM extension, and enter the wallet address or payment pointer.
+1. Open the WM extension, and enter the wallet address or payment pointer.
-5. Enter the amount you want to make available to the extension from your wallet.
+2. Enter the amount you want to make available to the extension from your wallet.
-6. Keep the option to renew monthly disabled.
+3. Keep the option to renew monthly disabled.
+Click Connect.
+4. Give consent for the secure and automatic addition of the extension's key to the wallet.

 **Expected results**:

 1. The wallet owner receives an interaction prompt from their wallet to authorize the connection and access to the amount.
-2. On accepting, you get shown the message "Your wallet is now successfully connected to the extension."
+2. On accepting, the wallet owner gets shown the message "Your wallet is now successfully connected to the extension."

 ##### Make continuous payments